A Guide to Recruiting Board Members

 Educate Candidates about Your Organization

-Each candidate should have a chance to see the organization’s “programs in action” which may involve seeing a class or performance, participating in an event, reading material from a campaign, or some other activity.
+Each candidate should have a chance to see the organization’s “programs in action,” which may involve seeing a class or performance, participating in an event, or some other activity.
 We suggest candidates review material on your website and social media.
 They may access your 990 through Guidestar.org.
-In addition, if you are seriously considering a candidate, it will be helpful to show them some of the following documents:
+In addition, it will be helpful to show some of the following documents:

 - Strategic Plan or plan summary – This will help the candidate learn about the organization, its environment and major plans.